 This right is often referred to as jus sanguinis (Latin for “blood rights” or “law of the bloodline”).

 This applies to Americans too.
 Even if you were born in the US and hold only American citizenship, you may be eligible for foreign citizenship by ancestry, depending on where your ancestors hailed from.
-This includes the right to a second passport, which can give you more freedom than your current passport allows.
+This includes the right to dual citizenship and a second passport, which can give you more freedom than your current passport allows.

 Citizenship through ancestry is particularly common in Europe, which means it is one of the easiest ways to acquire European citizenship and a European second passport.